suatatan/suatatan.github.io/_posts/2016-01-08-python-for-your-digital-errands.md

 ---
+categories:
+- genel
+date: 2016-01-08
 layout: post
-title: "Python for your digital errands"
-date: 2016-01-08
-categories:
-  - "genel"
 tags:
+- books
+- englis
+- english
-  - "books"
+- longread
-  - "englis"
+- python
-  - "python"
+- technology
+title: Python for your digital errands
 ---

 A programming language mostly considering as highly holy and celestial.
 No programmers want to do a trivial task with a programming language.
 For instance, there is no Java developer which resizes his photos with Java.